 In the updated government guidance on the Coronavirus Job Retention Scheme published on 4 April 2020, it was confirmed that office holders, including company directors, can be furloughed.
 Directors who are furloughed are allowed to continue with their statutory duties provided they do no more than reasonably necessary but they “should not do work of a kind that they would carry out in normal circumstances to generate commercial revenue or provides services to or on behalf of their company”.
 This means that directors can work on the accounting records, deal with the accounts and maintain statutory records but cannot undertake their usual commercial/operational roles or seek new work.
 Equally, furloughed directors should not consider that their statutory duties are simply suspended whilst they are furloughed.

-If you would like to discuss further or enquire about advice on directors’ duties, the suspension of the wrongful trading rules or corporate governance, please call one of the Knights' Corporate team.
+If you would like to discuss further or enquire about advice on directors’ duties, the suspension of the wrongful trading rules or corporate governance, please contact the Corporate team.